 - to consider any other relevant matters.

-The committee invites submissions by 1 July 2023 in relation to these matters, and in particular:
+The committee accepted submissions in relation to these matters, and in particular:

 - whether the Australian Parliament should enact a federal Human Rights Act, and if so, what elements it should include (including by reference to the Australian Human Rights Commission's recent Position Paper);